On the generalization capacity of neural networks during generic multimodal reasoning: Appendix

 \subsubsection{Model architectures}

 The inputs to the models comprised of rule tokens (i.e., task instructions) and stimulus.
 For Transformer-based models (SSTfmr, DSTfmr, CrossAttn, and Perceiver) the 10x10 stimulus grid was presented as a sequence of 100 tokens with absolute positional encoding.
-Each stimulus token had an embedding dimensionality of 37 (26 letters + 10 colors + 1 EOS symbol).
-For RNN and GRU models, stimuli were flattened into an array ($100 \times 37$).
-Rule tokens had an embedding dimension of 84, which comprised of one-hot encodings of task operator, object features (i.e., which object or feature to select for), and EOS symbol.
+Each stimulus token had three features (i.e., embedding dimensions) associated with it: color, shape, and a separate dimension indicating if the token was an \verb|EOS| token.
+For RNN and GRU models, stimuli were flattened into an array ($100 \times 3$).
+Rule tokens were embedded into a feature space containing an dimension for the task operator (e.g., \verb|Exist|, \verb|GetColor|, etc.), and separate dimensions for the operator's object(s) features (e.g., color, shape, etc.).
 All models encoded rule tokens as a sequence.

 {\bf RNN.} Inputs to the RNN were a sequence of rule tokens and a flattened stimulus vector, which were projected to 512 hidden units.
 Hidden unit activity, $h_t$ was determined by the equation

 where $x_{r,t}$, $W_{r,h}^T$, and $b_{r,h}$ represented the rule inputs, weights, and biases respectively, and $x_{s,t}$, $W_{s,h}^T$, and $b_{s,h}$ the stimulus inputs, weights, and biases.
 The stimulus vector was presented every time a rule token was processed.
 This avoided the need for the RNN to ``remember'' the stimulus.
 Hidden units were initialized as a vector of zeros prior to each trial.
 The RNN hidden activation patterns were processed through a LayerNorm after every iteration, and then subsequently projected to the output layer (with 138 units) for classification.
 A Softmax was applied prior to supervised training of the outputs.
 Model training was performed with the AdamW optimizer at a learning rate of 0.0001 \citep{loshchilov_decoupled_2019}, and the loss was computed as the Cross Entropy between the target class and the output vector.